PRIDE began with a protest. This is my celebration of acts of courage.

 The classic image of the bisexual is ‘oversexed’, going for anything that moves.
 For me?
 Not even a little bit!
 I have heard a few people say they couldn’t be with a bisexual partner because you’d never feel secure.
 I think if someone is going to cheat on you they are going to cheat on you – it doesn’t matter whether they are bisexual or not.
 I have never cheated on a partner.

 I really hope I have the courage to post this.
-I want to honour the patron saints of Stonewall and LGBTQA+ people of centuries gone by who fought for us to life our lives openly without shame.
+I want to honour the patron saints of Stonewall and LGBTQA+ people of centuries gone by who fought for us to live our lives openly without shame.
 In my small way I want to say I am proud.